mellowagain/Titan/README.md

 Its goal is to maintain a clean Matchmaking system by sending a target forcefully (by 11 reports) into Overwatch.
 It provides a advanced set of features and high effiency when compared against other report and commendation bots.

+**This project will be paused for 2 weeks.
+Development will continue on the 14th of July.**

 ## Features

 * Support for both a graphical user interface (GUI) and command line.